Endeios/kubernetes-demo/readme.md

 2. Kubernetes "RULEZ"
    - The name comes from the Greek for “the guy that steers the ship”, where by ship we mean a group of containers
-   - I used to think it came from the “borg cube”, because it is the open source version of a Google’s software called “Borg”.
+   - I used to think it came from the “borg cube”, because it is the open source version of a Google's software called “Borg”.
    - It has the Origin of "Kubernator"

 3. Has APIs